-- To advance the interests of the Company and its shareholders by providing a means by which the Company and its participating subsidiaries and affiliates can motivate selected participants to direct their efforts to those activities that will contribute materially to the Company's success; - To link remunerative benefits paid to participants who have substantial responsibility for the successful operation, administration and management of the Company and/or its subsidiaries and affiliates with the enhancement of shareholder value: and - To enable the Company to attract and retain in its service highly qualified persons for the successful conduct of its business.
+- To advance the interests of the Company and its shareholders by providing a means by which the Company and its participating subsidiaries and affiliates can motivate selected participants to direct their efforts to those activities that will contribute materially to the Company's success; - To link remunerative benefits paid to participants who have substantial responsibility for the successful operation, administration and management of the Company and/or its subsidiaries and affiliates with the enhancement of shareholder value; and - To enable the Company to attract and retain in its service highly qualified persons for the successful conduct of its business.

 Eligibility.
 Employees (including officers) of the Company and our subsidiaries and any parent entity are eligible to receive awards under the 2018 Plan.
 Non-employee directors of the Company and our subsidiaries are also eligible to receive all such awards, other than incentive stock options.
 If the Amendment and Restatement is approved by shareholders, consultants and advisors of the Company and our subsidiaries will also be eligible to receive awards under the 2018 Plan.
-Consultants and advisors who may be eligible to receive awards include those who are eligible to be offered securities registrable on Form S-8 under the Securities Act as well as those who do not comply with the requirements for Form S-8, provided they satisfy an exemption under the Securities Act.
+Consultants and advisors who may be eligible to receive awards include those who are eligible to be offered securities registrable on Form S-8, provided they satisfy an exemption under the Securities Act.